HRH The Prince of Wales Presents Honours During Annual Visit

 Sir Roger Norrington, a pioneer of historically informed performance practice and an alumnus of the RCM, said ‘we have a high standard of young musicians in this country, and so many of them come from the Royal College of Music.
 When I come to conduct them each year I am impressed by their talent and their seriousness of purpose.
 The College provides an ideal atmosphere for this work.’

-Pulitzer prize winning composer Steve Reich, described by The Guardian as being among ‘a handful of living composers who can legitimately claim to have altered the direction of musical history,’ joins RCM musicians this evening for a concert of some of his most seminal works and tomorrow shares his knowledge and enthusiasm with RCM composers in a masterclass.
+Pulitzer prize winning composer Steve Reich, described by The Guardian as being among ‘a handful of living composers who can legitimately claim to have altered the direction of musical history,’ joins RCM musicians this evening for a of some of his most seminal works and tomorrow shares his knowledge and enthusiasm with RCM composers in a masterclass.

 Vladimir Jurowski returns to conduct the RCM Symphony Orchestra in a programme of music by Stravinsky on 28 April.